Victims of Nazi Germany: In occupied Poland

-In Polish areas annexed by Nazi Germany, severe persecution began.
+In Polish areas annexed by Nazi Germany, a severe persecution of the Catholic church began.
 The Nazis systematically dismantled the church, arresting its leaders, exiling its clergy and closing its churches, monasteries and convents.
 Germanization of the annexed regions began in December 1939, with deportations of men, women and children.
 According to Richard J. Evans, in the Reichsgau Wartheland "numerous clergy, monks, diocesan administrators and officials of the Church were arrested, deported to the General Government, taken off to a concentration camp in the Reich, or simply shot.
 Altogether some 1700 Polish priests ended up at Dachau: half of them did not survive their imprisonment."
 Among the clergy who were murdered at Dachau were many of the 108 Polish Martyrs of World War II.

 Hans Frank said in 1940, "Poles may have only one master—a German.
 Two masters cannot exist side by side, and this is why all members of the Polish intelligentsia must be killed."
 Thomas J. Craughwell wrote that from 1939 to 1945, an estimated 3,000 members of the Polish clergy (18 percent) were murdered; of these, 1,992 were murdered in concentration camps.
 According to the Encyclopædia Britannica, 1,811 Polish priests were murdered in Nazi concentration camps.
-Among the persecuted resisters was Irena Sendlerowa, head of the children's section of Żegota, who placed more than 2,500 Jewish children in convents, orphanages, schools, hospitals, and homes.
-Captured by the Gestapo in 1943, Sendlerowa was crippled by torture.